Alien 3: Assembly Cut

 When Fox wanted to assemble a director's cut of Alien 3 for a home-video release, Fincher refused to participate.
-Instead an extended cut called the "Assembly Cut" was created based on his editing room notes and released on the 2003 Alien Quadrilogy box set.
-It includes over 30 minutes of extended and previously deleted scenes, alternative key plot elements, and new digital effects.
-Unlike the DVD release, in the Blu-ray version the additional footage went through post-production, receiving color correction and sound mixing to match the rest of the film, which included bringing back some cast members to re-record dialogue.
+Instead, an extended cut called the "Assembly Cut" was created based on his editing room notes and released on the 2003 Alien Quadrilogy DVD box set, overseen by producer Charles de Lauzirika.
+This version of the film runs 144 minutes, and includes over 30 minutes of extended, alternate, and previously deleted scenes, as well as alternative key plot elements.
+One example of the plot differences is that in the theatrical version, the Alien bursts out of a dog, while in the Assembly Cut the Alien bursts out of a dead ox.
+Another example is that in the theatrical version, Ripley and the inmates fail to trap the Alien in the toxic waste room, while in the Assembly Cut they actually succeed.
+Golic, the crazed prisoner who becomes fascinated with the Alien, then escapes from the infirmary, kills the prisoner standing guard, and lets the Alien loose at the expense of his own life.
+This fills what is arguably the most obvious plot hole in the theatrical cut, as in that version he simply disappears from the film entirely after Clemens's death in the infirmary.
+In addition to Golic, more of the minor characters' fates are revealed, filling more plot holes.

+Unlike the 2003 DVD release, in the 2010 Blu-ray version the additional footage went through post-production, receiving color correction and sound mixing to match the rest of the film, which included bringing back some cast members to re-record dialogue.

 Reception

 Box office

 Alien 3 was released in the United States on May 22, 1992.
 The film debuted at number two of the box office, behind Lethal Weapon 3, with a Memorial Day weekend gross of $23.1 million.
 It screened in 2,227 theaters, for an average gross of $8,733 per theater.
-The film was considered a disappointment in North America with a total of $55.5 million, although it grossed $104.3 million internationally for a total of $159.8 million.
-Based on that figure, it outearned the original theatrical run of Alien, and had the 28th-highest domestic gross in 1992.
+The film was considered a disappointment in the United States and Canada with a total of $55.5 million, although, according to Box Office Mojo, it grossed $104.3 million internationally for a total of $159.8 million.
+It outgrossed the original theatrical run of Alien, and had the 28th-highest domestic gross in 1992.
 In October 1992, Fox claimed it was the highest-grossing of the franchise, with a worldwide gross of $175 million.
+By the end of 1992, Variety reported its worldwide gross at $180 million.